 If you’re new to fencing, we have some loaner kit and can teach you the basics towards authorising in the SCA.

-We hold a weekly practice.
+We currently hold occasional practices.
 For more information, contact our Fencing Marshal, Lady Cecily Arderne on firstname.lastname@example.org

 To “authorise” in the Society (ie. get your fencing license to play at events), you must be familiar with the rules and the Society conventions of combat, and have practiced enough to play safely on the field without hurting yourself or anyone else.
 We value safety over expertise: if you can play safely you can authorise and gain your skill on the field.